qiaojun2002/qiaojun2002.github.io/sentence.md

 ***

 ```
-A day that you wnet to be that night and you just thought,
+A day that you wnet to bed that night and you just thought,
 that was the most incredeble day!!
 ```